 4. What Should I Bring?

 Lunch will be provided by DT both days with vegetarian options available.
 If you have other dietary restrictions please contact us so we can make accommodations.
-You should bring a laptop with the latest version of Capture One CH and Capture One Pro installed and a charger.
-A laptop is required for this class in order to take the online exam at the conclusion of the second day.
+If you’re able to, we recommend a laptop with the latest version of Capture One CH and Capture One Pro installed and a charger.

 Due to the limited seating, Digital Transitions DOES NOT offer refunds for this program.

 17 (Tuesday) 10:00 am - 18 (Wednesday) 4:30 pm CT